 Have you ever received a notification for a staff meeting and dreaded the event?
 You knew the meeting would take you away from other projects, and would likely be unproductive.

-Now, you are in charge of helping to set up these meetings and are finding it hard to meet your objectives and engage your staff.
+Now, you are in charge of helping to set up these staff meetings and are finding it hard to meet your objectives and engage your staff.
 Well, you aren’t alone.
-Many feel that meetings are not worth the hassle.
-Individuals are said to be attending roughly 62 meetings a month, and workers are approximately spending 31 hours a month on unproductive meetings.
+Many feel that staff meetings are not worth the hassle.
+According to LiveCareer:

 The goal should be to maximize productivity while ensuring your dealership team is on the same page.